• Published: May 09 2025 11:38 AM

 wave

-The heat advisory, issued at 11:37 a.m. on Thursday, is in effect from 10 a.m.
+The advisory, which landed at 11:37 a.m.
+Thursday, is officially in effect from 10 a.m.
 Friday, May 10th, until 9 p.m.
 Saturday, May 10th.
-The NWS San Diego and NWS Los Angeles offices are predicting temperatures 15 to 20 degrees above normal, with highs ranging from 96 to 104 degrees Fahrenheit in the affected valleys.
-Some areas could even see temperatures reach 100 degrees.
+The NWS offices in San Diego and Los Angeles are predicting temperatures 15 to 20 degrees above normal – yikes!
+That means we're looking at highs ranging from 96 to 104 degrees Fahrenheit in those valleys.
+Some spots could even hit triple digits.
+Honestly, who saw that coming?

 • San Bernardino and Riverside County Valleys